RichardScottOZ/conda-notes/README.md

 - Mamba : the libmamba solver in the latest conda seems to be working well so far

 # Environments
-- activation scripts are different between linux and windows
+- Activation scripts are different between linux and windows
 - conda-pack is useful to transfer a working environment from one machine to another
 	- It must be created on the same operating system as you are going to use it on
 		- ubuntu -> ubuntu